 This round happens at the time of fall, for which campus visits can be easily managed.
-It provides a worthwhile time for drafting essays and demonstrating the right fit for the school.
+It provides a worthwhile time for preparation, drafting essays and demonstrating the right fit for the school.

 Also, if you feel you have to retake the GMAT, or need some extra time to polish your profile (read- doing some online courses, extra activities, or substantially adding work experience), the second round is perfect for you.

 Since the highest numbers of applicants are received in this round, the competition is fierce as the comparison is done with round two and round one candidates collectively.
 The chance of getting an upper hand in the short listing procedure gets tougher with the next round.

 The increased volume eventually leads to longer processing time and some schools include this round’s applicants to a waiting list whose chances for interviewing also gets lessened.